-Dr. Natalie Dixon is founder & director of affect lab, a women-led creative studio and research practice based in Amsterdam.
+Dr. Natalie Dixon is founder & director of affect lab, a award-winning creative studio and research practice based in Amsterdam.

 Latest Projects

-2024 / Requiem for the Impossible An interactive musical performance about ambiguous loss, based on the true story of 3 working sailors who went missing at sea.
+2024 - ongoing / Requiem for the Impossible An interactive musical performance about ambiguous loss, based on the true story of 3 working sailors who went missing at sea.

 2023-ongoing / Bloody Beautiful

-A storytelling movement aimed at closing the gender healthcare gap.
+A storytelling movement aimed at closing the gender gap in healthcare.

 2023-24 / Ctrl.
 Alt.
 Img.
 A travelling photo booth using artificial intelligence and documentary to spark conversations about the inclusivity of generative AI images.